 The acquisition-date fair value of the consideration transferred totaled approximately \$3.9 million, which consisted of cash.
 Twenty percent (20%) of the consideration was deposited in an escrow account to provide a source of funds for the seller's indemnification obligations.
-Transaction-related costs of approximately \$95,400 were expensed as incurred, and are included in "General and administrative expenses" on the consolidated income statement.
+Transaction-related costs of approximately \$95,400 were expensed as incurred as of September 30, 2015, and are included in "General and administrative expenses" on the consolidated income statement.

 In the Aurora acquisition agreement, the parties agreed to fix the valuation of the MSR portfolio, as a percentage of par, based on third party appraisals obtained at the end of January 2015.
 The agreement also provided that the UPB of the portfolio would be fixed 90 days after the agreement was signed.
 Due to the increase in interest rates between January and the closing date at the end of May 2015, the value of the MSR portfolio increased.
 In addition, the UPB of the portfolio declined between the end of April and the closing date in May.
-Valuation adjustments for intangible assets and loan loss reserves also contributed to bargain purchase in the amount of approximately \$734,000.
+Valuation adjustments for intangible assets and loan loss reserves also contributed to bargain purchase in the amount of approximately \$734,000 as of September 30, 2015 and has been classified within "Realized gain (loss) on acquired assets, net" on the consolidated statements of income (loss).